 The world of CBD is so new and is already ever-evolving.
 With hemp prohibition only recently lifted, the Food and Drug Administration has been slow on the regulation of CBD products.
 In fact, they just signed off on their first CBD pharmaceutical this year.
 Therefore, many that are new to CBD products are unsure of how much to use.
 No need to worry.
-Let’s break down how much CBD you should take.
+Let’s break down the question of “How much CBD should I take?”

 Will CBD Get Me High?

 The reason for this is that CBD just doesn’t get you high.
-This is why hemp products are now legal in all 50 states.
 Just like melanin is the molecule that makes some peoples’ skin appear darker than others and beta-carotene is the molecule in carrots that makes it a healthy food choice for eye health, cannabis has unique molecules in its genetic makeup.

 112 phytocannabinoids within Cannabis sativa make this genus of plant extremely unique.
 Of these 112 plant molecules, there are two that are most synonymous with cannabis.